What Coaching Is (And What It Isn’t)

 1. Coaching is NOT Therapy

-If you need to unpack deep emotional wounds, process past trauma, or work through clinical mental health struggles, a therapist is what you need.
+If you need to unpack deep emotional wounds, process past trauma, or work through clinical mental health struggles, a therapist or spiritual leader is what you need.
 Therapy is about healing.
-Coaching is about forward momentum.
-While we might touch on past experiences, coaching is primarily focused on where you’re going, not where you’ve been.
+Coaching is about finding forward momentum and reaching your goals.
+While you might touch on past experiences, the coaching relationship is primarily focused on where you’re going, not where you’ve been.

 2. Coaching is NOT Consulting